Zaidy288/SimpleRedirect/README.md

 # Simple Redirect

 The purpose of this task was a basic rundown on how to go from one site to another.
-When the user clicks on one of the images, it will take them from that site, to the site corresponding to the image shown.
+When the user clicks on one of the images, it will take them from that site to the site corresponding with the image shown.

 ## Purpose